jjmontalban/jjmontalban/README.md

 ### Hi there 👋

-Here are some ideas to get you started:

-- 🔭 I’m currently working on Laravel & Wordpress and learning Vue
+I'm JJMontalban.
+I’m currently working on Laravel & Wordpress and learning Vue

 ## Im buid with 🛠️